czy1999/czy1999.github.io/_pages/about.md

 ## 🔥 News
+- 2025.05: 💼 Joining [Meituan Fundamental R&D Platform](https://tech.meituan.com/) as a Beidou Program (北斗计划), research intern, focusing on AI Agent for merchant assistants.
+- 2025.04: ✨We have released [ChronoQA](https://github.com/czy1999/ChronoQA), one of the most comprehensive temporal RAG dataset to date!
+The dataset is now available for download, and the paper will be released soon!
 - 2024.09: ✨One paper about Multi-Agent Scientific Hypothesis Generation is accepted by [JCRD (计算机研究与发展)](https://crad.ict.ac.cn/)!
 - 2024.08: 💼Joining [Baidu Intelligent Search team](http://searchscience.baidu.com/) for a research internship, focusing on AI search!
 - 2024.07: ✨One long paper and one short paper are accepted by [CIKM 2024](https://cikm2024.org/)!